Dr. Mary Sebzda

 Dr. Sebzda has been with Newport Harbor Animal Hospital since 2000 and is a member of AVMA, AAHA and the American College of Theriogenologists.
 She is a Clinical Preceptor for veterinary students for Western University of Health Sciences and a proud to support the Theriogenology Foundation and the Working Dog Project.

-Dr. Sebzda has also published "Performing Vaginal Cytology in Dogs" on Clinician's Brief and co-authored a paper on Brucella Canis in Veterinary Clinics of North America: Small Animal Practice Vol 53:5, "What in the World is Brucella canis?" showcasing her ongoing contributions to veterinary medicine.
+Dr. Sebzda has also published "Performing Vaginal Cytology in Dogs" on Clinician's Brief and co-authored a paper titled "Update on Brucella canis.
+Understanding the past and preparing for the future” which showcases her ongoing contributions to veterinary medicine.